-The DSL will complete the Surrey Safeguarding Children's Board CSE Screening Tool alongside staff who know the child well on all occasions when there is a concern that a child is being or is at risk of being sexually exploited or where indicators have been observed that are consistent with a child who is being or who is at risk of being sexually exploited.
-In all cases if the tool identifies any level of concern (green, amber or red) the DSL should contact the MASH and email the completed CSE Screening Tool along with a Multi-Agency Referral Form (MARF).
+The DSL will consider the published Children's Safeguarding Partnership guidance and advice when there is a concern that a child is being or is at risk of being sexually exploited or where indicators have been observed that are consistent with a child who is being or who is at risk of being sexually exploited.

+In all cases if the DSL identifies any level of concern the DSL should contact the C-SPA and email a Request for Support Form.
 If a child is in immediate danger the police should be called on 999.

-The school is aware that a child often is not able to recognise the coercive nature of the abuse and does not see themselves as a victim.
+The school is aware that often a child is not able to recognise the coercive nature of the abuse and does not see themselves as a victim.
 As a consequence the child may resent what they perceive as interference by staff.
 However, staff must act on their concerns as they would for any other type of abuse.
 Children also rarely self-report CSE so staff must be particularly vigilant to potential indicators of risk.

-The school includes the risks of sexual exploitation in the PHSE and SRE curriculum.
+The school includes the risks of sexual exploitation in the PSHE and SRE curriculum.
 Pupils will be informed of the grooming process and how to protect themselves from people who may potentially be intent on causing harm.
 They will be supported in terms of recognising and assessing risk in relation to CSE, including online, and knowing how and where to get help.